joshterrill/paywall-reader/README.md

 ### Todo
 * Fix relative and absolute links in embedded html to point to domain they should be coming from
 * Add dom sanitization for incoming HTML
+* Add checks for source and URL fields on requests to ensure the URL matches the URL in the `news-source-map.json` file